Apricot Chipotle Glazed Turkey cutlets are sweet, spicy, low-fat, and low-calorie, what more do you want? Oh, yes, delicious too!

 - Season the turkey cutlets with salt and pepper and lightly flour.
 Heat the oil in a large skillet, when hot add the butter.
 Add the cutlets (in batches if necessary) and fry, about 1 to 2 minutes per side (they should be slightly browned, but don't cook too long as they will cook more in the sauce).
 Remove them from the pan as they brown.

-- While the cutlets are browning, heat the oil and butter in a small skillet, add the shallots (or onion), and sauté for about 3 - 4 minutes or until soft.
+- Once the cutlets have browned and have been removed from the pan, reduce the heat to medium-low.
+Add the shallots (or onion), and sauté for about 3 - 4 minutes or until soft.
 Add the preserves and allow them to melt, then add the minced chile and adobo sauce.
 Stir well.

-- Pour the glaze into the skillet, then add the cutlets back.
+- Add the cutlets back.
 Simmer slowly, while turning them often in the glaze.
 Once they are all hot and well glazed, they are ready to serve.

 CRAIG MATHENY